 5. Skin irritation

-Skin conditions like psoriasis may be related to types of bacteria present in the gut.
-Lower concentrations of beneficial bacteria may impact the body’s immune system.
+Skin conditions like psoriasis may be related to the types of bacteria present in the gut.
+Lower concentrations of beneficial bacteria may impact the body’s immune system and your skin health.

 6. Autoimmune conditions